Azure-Samples/streaming-at-scale/integration-tests/README.md

 ## Installing the build agent

-As the integration tests can run for more than 6 hours, they must be run on self-hosted VSTS agents.
+As the integration tests can run for more than 6 hours, they must be run on self-hosted Azure DevOps agents.

-In VSTS, create an agent pool named "streaming-at-scale".
+Create a project in Azure DevOps.
+Create an agent pool named "streaming-at-scale".

 In the Azure portal, create an Azure VM with:
 * Resource group: streamingitests